“Greed, in the end, fails even the greedy.” — Cathryn Louis

 Fun, fun, fun in the California sun (and a slight roll of the dice).

-“Balderdash!”, I said.
-(I was a little more articulate than that.)
+I argued that Buyers had not put on a scintilla (a word that only attorneys use) of evidence to show that Sellers were aware of any permit issues.
 “Aware” means having knowledge or perception of a situation or fact.
 Being “aware” is a state of mind.
 If you ask me, “are you aware of whether it is raining?”, I need only look inside my head to determine if I have any such awareness.
 I don’t need to go to the window to look outside, since the question is only whether I am aware.
 It is very different than asking, “Is it raining?”
 To answer that question, I need to know whether it is raining.

-So I simply refused to put on any evidence (although I had obviously put on all the evidence I needed during cross-examination during Plaintiffs’ case in chief).
-I stood and stated that Defendants rested, thereby forcing the judge’s hand on my motion.
-I just did not see any way Plaintiffs could prevail on a theory that my clients failed to disclose the seawall was “unpermitted” as defined by the Coastal Commission, when they had obtained all the permits and had no way to know that it had not been constructed in the right location.
+So I forced the judge’s hand.
+I simply refused to put on any evidence (although I had obviously put on all the evidence I needed during cross-examination during Plaintiffs’ case in chief).
+I stood and stated that Defendants rested, thereby making the judge rule.
+I just did not see any way Buyers could prevail on a theory that my clients failed to disclose the seawall was “unpermitted” as defined by the Coastal Commission, when they had obtained all the permits and had no way to know that it had not been constructed in the right location.

 The judge left the bench for a few minutes, and returned to enter judgment in favor of my clients.
 He found that the Sellers had been completely truthful when they stated they were unaware of any permit problems and, in any event, the Buyers had been free to investigate that issue prior to the purchase.